-OFFICE HOURS: PW: T/R 10:30 a.m. - 12 FAX NUMBER: 703-993-2025 noon;
+OFFICE HOURS: PW: T 11:30am - 3:30pm FAX NUMBER: 703-993-2025

 FX: By Appointment

 PREREQUISITES

 Open to majors only.
 90 credits, TOUR 241, TOUR 340, and PRLS 410

 COURSE DESCRIPTION

 Supervised professional experience provides a continuous and structured opportunity to apply principles and skills developed in the classroom to the solution of practical problems in the tourism and events management industry.
 Provides a paid or voluntary full-time work experience in an approved tourism or event management setting for a minimum of 10 to 12 weeks.
 Includes meetings and assignments before and during the internship.